Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

 But 1st class seating is available on most longer-distance trains and if you can afford it, 1st class is obviously nicer, with wider, plusher seats, more legroom.
 In 1st class there are usually more businessmen tapping on laptops and fewer families with kids.
-Don't assume 1st class gets you any food or drink or free limo transfers or complimentary massages or whatever, this is not an airline.
+Don't assume 1st class gets you any food or drink or free limo transfers or complimentary massages, this is not an airline.
 Your default assumption should be that 2nd class seating is nice, 1st class seating is nicer, and it's normally just the nicer seating with fewer people per car that you're paying for when you go 1st class.
 Sometimes a 1st class pass will get you into a first class lounge at a station, but more often than not it won't.

 -